rmwood367/cs386-Group10-Project/Reports/Week7_Report.md

     - GitHub Summary:

 * Alyssa Sombrero
+  - presented with group on Wednesday
+  - Reviewed and approved creation of Report 7 with edits
+  - added more items on Report 7 (can be changed by people if needed too)
+  - Reflected on the presentation and find minor ways to improve it when it comes to Finals
-    - GitHub Summary:
+    - GitHub Summary: 1 pull request : 1 commit

 ## Retrospective
 1. Appreciation:
 2. Successes:
-3. Failures:
-4. Barriers:
+3. Failures: Failed to have a meeting for Report 7 and its solely based on indiviual's actions
+4. Barriers: Its hard to be productive when its the weekend before Spring Break
-5. What we should try next time:
+5. What we should try next time: Finish the Report Earlier when it comes to breaks

 ## Next Steps:
 * Ryan Wood: